include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 There are new tools for system monitoring and performance analysis.
 This release includes SystemTap (http://fedoraproject.org/wiki/SystemTap), an instrumentation system for debugging and analyzing performance bottle necks, and Frysk (http://fedoraproject.org/wiki/Frysk), an execution analysis technology for monitoring running processes or threads which are provided as technology previews in this release.

-This release includes system-config-cluster
+This release includes system-config-cluster, a

 utility that allows you to manage cluster configuration in a